A sandbox for the theory and practice of superdisciplinarity in art and design

 Recent work includes an exploration of theory, method, and context in the positioning of studio-based research in art and design, leading to the development of a superdisciplinary framework for understanding studio-based practice, and concurrent plans to undertake experiments in pedagogical superdisciplinarity through a summer intensive.

-This studio intensive will focus on expanding practices around design as translation and place-based design.
-Working in and through the coastal community of Sechelt, BC, it will engage participants to develop understandings of and responses to the social, cultural and ecological challenges of the area.
+This studio intensive (now archived due to the current pandemic response) intends to focus on expanding practices around design as translation and place-based design.
+Working in and through the coastal community of Sechelt, BC, it is designed to engage participants to develop understandings of and responses to the social, cultural and ecological challenges of the area.